intitni/XccurateFormatter/README.md

 ### Building and Running the App

-You can change the `BUNDLE_IDENTIFIER_BASE` in `Config.xcconfig` to whatever you want, but please do not change the bundle identifiers on the target directly.
+You can change the `BUNDLE_IDENTIFIER_BASE` in `Config.debug.xcconfig` to whatever you want, but please do not change the bundle identifiers on the target directly.
 Some of the suffixes are hardcoded in info.plist and code to let them find each other.

 There are 4 targets in this project: